Backbeats (Erin Brockovich) Erin Brockovich (2000)

 4. [6m] Erin's explosive courtroom language costs her the personal injury case — and establishes the pattern the film will spend two hours inverting.

 The defense attorney weaponizes Erin's class — broke, three kids, no job, the doctor in the Jaguar reframed as a meal ticket.
 Erin erupts on the stand, cursing out the attorney in front of the jury.
 In the hallway Ed tells her to settle down; Erin fires back that she has seventy-four dollars and can't afford to settle down.
-Her parting shot lands like a slap: she asks if they teach lawyers to apologize, because he sucks at it.
-The courtroom loss is the film's thesis statement in miniature — Erin's mouth is simultaneously her greatest liability and her greatest weapon, and the entire arc will be about learning when to deploy which.
+Her parting shot: she asks if they teach lawyers to apologize, because he sucks at it.

 5. [8m] The babysitter leaves, the baby has a cough, the kitchen water runs brown, and Erin takes her kids out to eat because she can't cook dinner.

-Erin's last safety net disappears: the neighbor who watches her children is moving in with her daughter.
+Erin's last safety net disappears: the babysitter who watches her children is moving in with her daughter, who has bought a big house with a room for her.
 The baby has a cough.
 The faucet runs foul water.
 Erin herds her kids into the car to eat out because nothing in the house works.
-Every domestic detail compresses the desperation that will drive her into Ed's office.
 The bad tap water in Erin's kitchen rhymes with the contaminated groundwater she will discover in Hinkley.[^nc2]

 6. [10m] Erin lies to her kids about having eaten, then fails every job call she makes — no resume, no computer skills, no callbacks from Ed.